Imantha813/maple/README.md

 Q2.Write a Maple program using procedures to take an array with positive integers as an input and display the following.
 (a) Summation of odd and even integers separately
 (b) Arithmetic mean of odd and even integers separately

+Q3.Write a Maple program using procedures to calculate the surface area and the volume of a sphere.
+Write three different sub procedures to do the following
+(a) calculate area
+(b) calculate volume
+(c) display the results